 The signals, in turn, become digital information which is then translated by algorithms developed over many years of research and experimentation.
 Technology helps our brains for a decade already to control prosthetic limbs and specially equipped wheelchairs, or to operate sliders and buttons on monitors.

 Watch out for risks - Of course, brain computer interfaces, like any software-driven hardware system, are also vulnerable to hacking.
 There have already been attempts and tests that have highlighted the possibility of creating real computer viruses, malware that can also damage the brain.
-If a BCI is able to move numbers and letters across a network, it may not be difficult for someone to “steal” that data and abuse it.
-This is why the issue of security will become more important than ever as technology gets closer to our bodies.
+If a BCI is able to move numbers and letters across a network, it may not be difficult for someone to "steal" that data and abuse it.
+This is why the topic of security will become more important than ever, as technology gets closer to our body.

 Progress in the world